scalan/scalan.github.io/idioms.md

 <a name="Idiom1"></a>
 ### Idiom 1: Staged Evaluation

 *Staged Evaluation* refers to a special mode of program evaluation (or interpretation).
-Whereas the standard evaluation *aims to produce output data for a given input data, staged evaluation of program `P` produces graph-based intermediate *representation of `P`.
+Whereas standard evaluation aims to produce output data for given input data, staged evaluation of program `P` produces graph-based intermediate representation of `P`.
 For example, given a program

 ```scala
   def mvm(matrix: Matrix[Double], vector: Vector[Double]): Vector[Double] =